-In 1966, Dr. Hall simultaneously completed a Master of Science in genetics and was awarded her Doctor of Medicine by the University of Washington Medical School.
-She completed her medical residency in Seattle before accepting an internship in pediatric medicine at Johns Hopkins University in Baltimore.
-Dr. Hall pursued additional fellowships in medical genetics and pediatric endocrinology, making her an authority in the diagnosis and study of specific birth defects.
+In 1966, Dr. Hall simultaneously completed a Master of Science in genetics and was awarded a Doctor of Medicine by the University of Washington Medical School.
+She was accepted to an internship in pediatric medicine at Johns Hopkins University in Baltimore.
+Dr. Hall pursued additional fellowships in medical genetics and pediatric endocrinology, as well as a residency in pediatrics, making her an authority in the diagnosis and study of specific birth defects.
 She became a professor at the University of Washington in 1972, where she would remain for the next nine years, teaching and helping to establish the first medical genetics clinics across Washington, Alaska, Montana and Idaho.
 Her work provided access to treatment for children with a variety of rare genetic disorders while broadening the body of knowledge available on the diseases and allowing deeper study.

 Dr. Hall’s research interests focused on congenital anomalies, primarily arthrogryposis, a birth defect resulting in muscle weakness and extremely limited range of motion in some or all joints.
 Through research and work with families, she has been able to identify the genes responsible for certain types of embryonic motion and suggest causes for the disorder.
 Other areas of interest have included the genetics of similar connective tissue disorders, dwarfism and short stature, and monozygotic twins, and Dr. Hall’s research is credited with describing a number of previously unidentified conditions.
 Extensively published, she is the author of more than 325 peer-reviewed articles, 100 book chapters, and 10 books, and has contributed to dozens of academic conferences and symposia.